IBM-ICP-CoC/ICP-311-Install/docs/createvms.md

     inside the virtual machines.
 They are just labels and can be changed at any time.

 !!! note
     When you chose a quantity greater than 1 your virtual machines may have an added sequence number in their host names.
 Don't forget that you can change the names of your virtual machines after they are created.
+The name of your VM's in the IBM Cloud Infrastructure section are just for your own reference.
+It's best practice to name each of them with some indication on what role they will play in your cluster, such as (master, mgmt, worker, va, proxy)

 !!! tip
     You will need to transfer a very large file to your `master` node.
 Once your machines are created, you can initiate this transfer.
 You will need to know the password for `root`, which you can get from the `Passwords` tab on the `Device Details` page.